stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - Print Stats (hp, mana, xp and everything else at once)
 - Add item gossip text
 - Store player's attributes (mana,hp etc) in a dictionary (easier application of buffs that way, will remove if checks)
+- Fix bug where when we attack a monster, the monster's absorption does not get printed.

 # TODOs
 - Add documentation!